 Paintings and postcards from the 19th century depicted a mysterious building on top of the Temple, but it took more than a century and a half to solve the riddle thanks to an English researcher.

-While studying about ancient monuments and how they have changed over the years for his PhD thesis, Dr. Paul Cooper came across something extremely odd regarding the Temple.
+While studying ancient monuments and how they have changed over the years for his PhD thesis, Dr. Paul Cooper came across something extremely odd regarding the Temple.

 I fell down a bit of a ruins research rabbithole today, thought I'd share some of my weird journey.